Vantiq/Tutorials/AggregateUpdates Component/README.md

 ### AggregateUpdates Component Tutorial
 The Component Tutorial demonstrates how to create a Component from scratch.
-The AggregateUpdates Component is a general rate limitter.
+The AggregateUpdates Component is a general rate limiter.
 For a given Type, inbound events are split using the Type's natural key.
 The most recent value for each key is cached and then written to the database at a maximum frequency provided by the user.

 The AggregateUpdates Component is used to replace the UpdateSystemStatus task in the EngineMonitor App created in the